 Table snippets provide answers in the form of — you guessed it — tables.
 They usually look something like this:

-Do a short search, such as “What is a CTA in marketing?”
+For example, I searched, “What is a CTA in marketing?”

-For this search query, there’s a featured snippet in the form of a paragraph.
+There’s a featured snippet in the form of a paragraph.

 If it isn’t, check out ideas under the “People also ask” section.